sg-s/xolotl/docs/how-to/create-multi-compartment-models.md

 # Making a cable using the `Axial` synapse type

 The `Axial` synapse is a special type of electrical synapse that forces you to think of compartments as cylinders, that have a radius and a length.
-When two compartments are connected using the a Axial synapse, they are assumed to be part of a cable, and xolotl will attempt to use the Crank-Nicholson scheme to solve the voltage in all compartments on the cable implicity.
+When two compartments are connected using the a Axial synapse, they are assumed to be part of a cable, and xolotl will attempt to use the Crank-Nicholson scheme to solve for the voltage in all compartments on the cable implicitly.

 Thus, the general recipe for creating a multi-compartment cable is: